llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 1. **What is a target?**
     1. Target here refers to a hardware architecture - x86-64, AArch64, MIPS etc. i386 is a 32 bit x86 architecture.
     2. In the context of this project, different targets matter because, in combination with the object format, they may require distinct methods of connecting symbolic references with symbol definitions.
 These methods are commonly referred to as [relocations](https://docs.oracle.com/cd/E23824_01/html/819-0690/chapter6-54839.html#scrolltoc).
 2. **What is an object?**
-    1. Object here refers to an object file format - [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format), MachO, COFF etc. I did not need to teach JITLink how to parse ELF files, from scratch, as JITLink already had support for other target+ELF format combos.
+    1. Object here refers to an object file format - [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format), MachO, COFF etc. I did not need to teach JITLink how to parse ELF files from scratch as JITLink already had support for other target+ELF format combos.
     2. What I needed to add support for, was dealing with i386 specific ELF relocations.

 The end goal of the project was to make LLVM JITLink capable of linking a 32-bit ELF object file, with i386 specific relocations, into a 32-bit process on the i386 hardware architecture.